diegovalle/historical-homicides/readme.md

 * Because of the cutoff date of December 31 2010 for registering homicides, the number of homicides in 2010 is undercounted by about 4%
 * The data does not include homicides registered without a municipality of occurrence (about 10-30 each year)
 * The data were adjusted to match the municipalities as they existed during 2007 (San Ignacio Cerro Gordo was merged with Arandas, and Tulum with Solidaridad)
+* Since there were a lot of homicides registered without a year of occurance before 1994 I decided to use the date of registration as a proxy for year of occurance from 1990 to 1993

 Sources
 =======